Amedeo91/dummyServer/README.md

 # dummyServer
-Server to call and create users stored in memory.
+Server to call and create users and keep them in memory.

 Three endpoints:
 * GET /reset